Facebook is the most widely used social media platform today. With over 2 billion active users, your organization has a lot of people to impress.

 But, with declining organic reach, succeeding on the platform is more difficult than ever.

+Try starting with these 40 quick tips for doing more effective marketing on the platform.
 Whether you’re a Facebook newbie or your organization has been active on the platform for years, this post is packed with actionable tips that will:

 - Help you optimize your profile.

 - Create posts that stand out and drive tons of engagement.

 - Learn how to gather and analyze data to prove your efforts are working.